-As the song “Detroit Rock City,” faded away, the album’s next song “King Of The Night Time World,” throttled in with a thunderous motion just like the album opener.
-Another great hard rocking song full of power with another cool Paul Stanley lead vocal.
-The album’s third track “God Of Thunder,” hit fans hard with a completely different type of groove in an almost funk type of sense.
-Once again, the song starts out with some sound effects until Ace Frehley’s classic guitar lick just rips through your heart.
+As the song “Detroit Rock City” faded away, the album’s next song, “King Of The Night Time World,” throttled in with a thunderous motion like the album opener.
+Another great hard-rocking song full of power with another excellent Paul Stanley lead vocal.
+The album’s third track, “God Of Thunder,” hit fans hard with a completely different type of groove in an almost funky sense.
+Once again, the song starts with some sound effects until Ace Frehley’s classic guitar lick rips through your heart.

 SIDE TWO and reasons five and six

-Side two of the Kiss Destroyer album opened up for the great track “Flaming Youth.”
+Side two of the Kiss Destroyer album opened up with the great track “Flaming Youth.”
 This was another great song to open up an album side with.
-The only song that’s credited to Ace Frehley as one of the writers along with Paul Stanley, Gene Simmons and Bob Ezrin.
-This one’s a little more pop sounding than anything on side one, especially when it hits the second half of the song where they bring it down.
-The second song on the album entitled “Sweet Pain,” starts out with a guitar riff that sounds a little bit like Brian May of Queen.
-Of course when Gene Simmons begins to sing, the Queen reference is thrown completely out the window.
-“Sweet Pain,” is followed by “Shout It Out Loud,” as the third song on side two.
+It is the only song credited to Ace Frehley as one of the writers, along with Paul Stanley, Gene Simmons, and Bob Ezrin.
+This one’s a little more pop-sounding than anything on side one, especially when it hits the song’s second half, where they bring it down.
+The second song on the album, “Sweet Pain,” starts with a guitar riff that sounds slightly like Brian May of Queen.
+Of course, when Gene Simmons begins to sing, the Queen reference is thrown out the window.
+“Sweet Pain” is followed by “Shout It Out Loud,” as the third song on side two.

 Reason Seven: Beth

-For Kiss fans who were listening to the Destroyer album for the first time after just walking out of the store with it, their mouths dropped and many probably fainted when they heard the next song on the record.
-The sound of a tinkling piano and sweet strings in the background was not what anyone was expecting to hear after the song “Shout It Out Loud,” on side too.
+For Kiss fans who were listening to the Destroyer album for the first time after just walking out of the store with it, their mouths dropped, and many probably fainted when they heard the next song on the record.
+The sound of a tinkling piano and sweet strings in the background was not what anyone was expecting to hear after the song “Shout It Out Loud” on side two.
 What was this?
-Kiss had recorded a ballad, are you kidding me?
+Kiss had recorded a ballad.
+Are you kidding me?
 Peter Criss was singing lead?
-Peter Criss had written the song ?
+Peter Criss had written the song?
 Who the heck is Stan Pennridge?
-Well the whole world would soon find out and hear the song too, as “Beth,” would become the band’s biggest hit of their career.
-The song would become widely accepted by everyone including all the die-hard Kiss fans.
+Well, the whole world would soon find out and hear the song too, as “Beth” would become the band’s biggest hit of their career.
+The song would become widely accepted by everyone, including all the die-hard Kiss fans.

-Peter Criss’s sweet vocals on the song “Beth,” was soon followed up by his banging drums on the next track entitled “Do You Love Me.”
+Peter Criss’s sweet vocals on the song “Beth” was soon followed up by his banging drums on the next track entitled “Do You Love Me.”
 This is not the same song as the 1960s classic by the Contours.
 This was a song written by Paul Stanley, Kim Fowley and Bob Ezrin.
-“Do You Love Me,” was probably the weakest song on the album at least in our opinion.
-It was probably why they placed the song as the last track.
-There actually was another track after it entitled “Rock and Roll Party,” but it was basically just a minute and a half of sound effects basically to close the album in the same way it opened up.
+“Do You Love Me” was probably the weakest song on the album at least in our opinion.
+It was perhaps why they placed the song as the last track.
+There was another track after it entitled “Rock and Roll Party,” but it was just a minute and a half of sound effects to close the album in the same way it opened up.